uiuc-ischool-20221-jseo1005-1/slides/README.md

 ### Dev Instructions

 Each slide deck is in its own folder, and one level above there is a custom css file.
 To compile the slides use `xaringan::inf_mr(cast_from = "..")`.
 This will launch the slides in the Viewer, and it will get updated as you edit and save your work.

+## Acknowledgements

+This course and materials are supported by and highly indebted to Mine Centinkaya-Rundel and RStudio Education Team.